Edragon/edragon.github.io/Network-dat/RC-dat/RC-system-dat/betaflight-dat/betaflight-receiver-dat/betaflight-receiver-dat.md

 Analog RSSl input == on or off

-RSSIChannel == disabled or AUX1 ..
+RSSI Channel == disabled or AUX1 ..
 AUX12?

 ### 1. Analog RSSI Input (ON or OFF)